-8.2.14 Fast Read with 4-Byte Address (0Ch)
+8.2.13 Fast Read with 4-Byte Address (0Ch)

 The Fast Read with 4-Byte Address instruction is similar to the Fast Read instruction except that it requires 32-bit address instead of 24-bit address.
-No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Read Data with 4-Byte Address instruction will always require 32-bit address to access the entire 256Mb memory.
+No matter the device is operating in 3-Byte Address Mode or 4-byte Address Mode, the Read Data with 4-Byte Address instruction will always require 32-bit address to access the entire 512Mb memory.

 The Fast Read with 4-Byte Address (0Ch) instruction is only supported in Standard SPI mode.
-In QPI mode, the instruction code 0Ch is used for the "Burst Read with Wrap" instruction.

 Figure 18.
-Fast Read with 4-Byte Address Instruction (SPI Mode only)
+Fast Read with 4-Byte Address Instruction

-8.2.15 Fast Read Dual Output (3Bh)
+8.2.14 Fast Read Dual Output (3Bh)